numalariamodeling/faculty-enrich-2022-examples/README.md

      - _Note: once we made sure it is doing what it is supposed to do, keeping reporters per group might not always be needed, depending on the research question.
        In the EMOD How To example, StudyCohort is defined using IP's and in that case having reports for each study group is one of the reasons to use IP's_

+#### Run pickup simulation and analyzer
 - Once the burnin simulation finished, update exp_id in the pick-up simulation script and run the simulation
-- Run analyzer script for Week 8 `analyze_exampleSim_w8.py` for the simulation that was just run
+- Run the analyzer script for Week 8 `analyze_exampleSim_w8.py` for the simulation that was just run
 - Inspect results, the generated plots as well as IndividualEvents
 - Options for further exploration:
   - Rerun the pickup simulation with different coverage levels